 A frenzy, the cause of which was unknown, broke out.
 Birds began to fly at the lighthouse and slam the walls and lantern.
 They came with such force the keepers thought they were bent on destroying the lighthouse.
 Repeatedly, in waves, they bombed the lantern like kamikazes, shattering the glass windows and striking the expensive prism lens.

-The keepers sprinted up to the top of the 190-foot-tall lighthouse and commenced shooing away the invaders, thinking this would be enough to do the trick.
+Keeper George Doughty and an assistant sprinted up the stairs to the top of the lighthouse, where they commenced trying to shoo away the invaders with waving arms and loud noises, thinking this would do the trick.
 They were wrong.